Above the line

 Gross value added (GVA) (B.1g)

-The value generated by any unit engaged in production and the contributions of individual sectors or industries to gross domestic product.
+The value generated by any unit engaged in production and the contributions of individual sectors or industries to GDP.
 It is measured at basic prices, excluding taxes less subsidies on products.

 Holding gains or losses